How to Get Your Georgia

 • Complete a background check.

-It’s important to note this is just one example of a path to a teaching certification in Georgia.
+This is just one example of a path to a teaching certification in Georgia.
 For more detailed information, visit the Georgia Professional Standards Commission website.

 How do I maintain my Georgia teaching certification?